robojones/gulp-webrequire/README.md

 # gulp-webrequire

-Use require in the browser with this gulp module.
+Use require in the browser with this gulp plugin.

 [![CircleCI](https://circleci.com/gh/robojones/gulp-webrequire.svg?style=shield)](https://circleci.com/gh/robojones/gulp-webrequire)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## How it works

-The difference between this module and other solution like webpack is, that this module does not create a single .js file containing all of your code.
+The difference between this plugin and other solution like webpack is, that it does not create a single .js file containing all of your code.
 Instead it leaves your code as single files and imports modules like [jQuery](https://npmjs.com/package/jquery) into a `modules/` folder.
-When using this module one still needs to add a `<script>`-tag for every single file to your HTML.
+When using this plugin one still needs to add a `<script>`-tag for every single file to your HTML.

 __So why should I use this?__